 Whether you’re writing web content, social media updates, sales pages or just a short summary about your product, you’ll never want to do it again without an impact table in hand.

-Three steps to writing powerful copy (while keeping your sanity)
+Three steps to write better copy (while keeping your sanity)

-I often meet business owners who find themselves in a bit of a bind when it comes to writing marketing copy.
+I often meet business owners who find themselves in a bit of a bind when they try to write better copy.
 See if you can relate: